-If you're thinking about studying abroad, you need to be aware of the various options that Cornell offers, as well as choosing the path that works best for you.
+If you're thinking about studying abroad, you need to be aware of the various options that Cornell offers in order to choose the path that works best for you.
 There are three main ways to study off-campus at Cornell College.
 On the sidebar to the left, you'll find links to pages with more in-depth information about each of these paths to studying abroad.
 Here are some highlights about each:

 1) Take a one-block Cornell course.

 This is the most seamless way to transition from campus-life to one of several amazing destinations each year.
 Not only is this option often the most affordable, but it is also a great choice if you would not prefer to spend an entire semester abroad.

 Participating in one of these courses is an simple as registering online with your other courses.
 Your advisor can help you choose.
 To view the off-campus courses being taught by Cornell faculty during the current academic year, visit our Cornell Courses page.
 (Some courses are repeated every few years, so explore what was offered in past years to plan for future blocks studying with classmates in locations in the US or across the globe.)